La Tribuna (Paraguay): History

 Arturo Schaerer remained director of La Tribuna until May 15, 1972, when he was succeeded by Carlos Ruiz Apezteguia.
 At the time, Ruiz Apezteguia was a journalist and the husband of Schaerer's daughter, Myriam, and had been an involved partner and manager of La Tribuna for more than two decades.
 As director of La Tribuna, he denounced abuses in the negotiations associated with the Treaty of Itaipu and Yacyreta (with Brazil and Argentina respectively) on the construction of dams.

 With the creation of ABC Color in 1967, La Tribuna began to lose its space in the Paraguayan written press.
 At the end of 1977, the newspaper was closed and returned a year later, under the administration of Oscar Paciello.
 In that management, the newspaper presented an analytical editorial line and criticized certain aspects of the dictatorship of Alfredo Stroessner.
 This positioning bothered the Executive Branch, which suspended its printing and circulation between june and july 1979.
 Upon returning to activities, the newspaper maintained his criticism, but with some caution.
-By strong competition with other media, La Tribuna was closed again in October 1980, with the purpose of modernizing.
+Due to strong competition with other media, La Tribuna was closed again in October 1980, with the purpose of modernizing.
 Returning in March 1981, it presented a content with new printing techniques, but financial problems caused the quality of the newspaper to gradually decrease.
-After 57 years of existence, La Tribuna was closed definitively on September 24, 1983 and its facilities were sold to the Nicolás Bo Group which in 1984 inaugurated the Noticias.
+After 57 years of existence, La Tribuna was closed on September 24, 1983 and its facilities were sold to the Nicolás Bo Group which in 1984 inaugurated the Noticias.

+Modern days

+In 2022, 39 years after it had ceased publication, La Tribuna announced its return in a digital format.
+It stated its continued commitment to its ideals of independent journalism and opposition to corrupt and inefficient governments.